Next Start

 Automotive Mechanic Certification Programs

-Upon graduating UTI’s core automotive program, graduates receive a diploma, certificate or associate’s degree, depending on the campus, that confirms their completion of the program.
-Those who choose to pursue Manufacturer-Specific Advanced Training can get additional in-depth training featuring a variety of brands.11
+Upon graduating UTI’s core automotive program, graduates receive a diploma, certificate or associate degree, depending on the campus, that confirms their completion of the program.
+Those who choose to pursue Manufacturer-Specific Advanced Training can get additional in-depth training featuring a variety of brands.

 What Are the Job Prospects for Automotive Technicians?

-According to the BLS, total auto technician employment is expected to be 794,000 by 2032.47 The BLS also states that the number of vehicles in use is expected to continue to rise, which means more entry-level service technicians will be needed to work on these vehicles.
+According to the BLS, total auto technician employment is expected to exceed 815,000 by 2033.47 The BLS also states that the number of vehicles in use is expected to continue to rise, which means more entry-level service technicians will be needed to work on these vehicles.

-If you’d like to learn more about UTI’s automotive technician training program, contact us online or call 1-800-834-7308.
+If you’d like to learn more about UTI’s automotive technician training program, request more information or call 1-800-834-7308.
 Our Admissions team is here to help answer any questions you have.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.